Click here to see the 10 States with the Most DUIs report for 2021.

 - But not more accidents.
 It might be logical to assume that a high percentage of drivers with a prior DUI would lead to more accidents.
 After all, according to the NHTSA, about one-third of all fatal traffic crashes involve a drunk driver.
 Surprisingly, however, there is no significant correlation between the percentage of drivers with a DUI violation and the percentage of drivers with at least one accident on their driving record.

-To determine which states have the highest proportions of drivers with prior DUIs, Insurify’s data scientists took a look at the numbers from their database of over two million car insurance applications.
+To determine which states have the highest proportions of drivers with prior DUIs, the data scientists at Insurify, an auto insurance quote comparison website, took a look at the numbers from their database of over two million car insurance applications.
 To apply for quotes, drivers input personal and vehicle information as well as driving history from the past seven years, including whether or not they have been cited for a DUI.
 The team analyzed the number of drivers with DUI’s against the total number of drivers to find the percentage of drivers with a DUI in each state.
 The team then used Insurify’s database to obtain additional data on the percentage of drivers with an accident in each state.
 Data related to the proportion of adults who reported excessive drinking come from the Center for Disease Control (CDC).

 States With the Most DUIs